- 1 Soy for prevention and treatment of hot flushes

 As in any healthy diet, it is recommended to avoid products with many sugars, salt or added fats, although they contain soy: sugared soy yogurt, muffins with soy flour, soy sauce, etc.

-Why soy could improve hot flashes?
+Why soy could improve hot flushes?

-Soy to improve hot flashes in menopause
+Soy to improve hot flushes in menopause

 How do isoflavones act?